 Globally plastic pollution is one of the hard to deal with the menace in terms of solid waste management.
 Many governments across the world have tried to put up legislation that governs and controls the manufacture and consumption of plastic wastes.
 It can be deduced that plastic pollution is a major global upset, threatening marine life thus causing both forms of pollution (physical and chemical pollution).
-The following highlighted herein are some of the efforts by scholars and industrialists to help avert the disaster.
+Below are top 10 Scientific Solutions to Plastic Pollution

 1. The Plastic-Eating Enzyme.